zhengyiling/Data-Science/README.md

 ## Understanding A/B Test

 **What is A/B testing?**
-It's an experimental method used to compare two versions of a product feature to see which one performs better against a defined goal.
+A/B tesing is an experimental method used to compare two versions of a product feature to see which one performs better against a defined goal.

 **How to explain A/B testing to a non-technical stakeholder?**
 A/B testing is a way to run an experiment where we compare two versions of a product feature.
 There will be two groups of users, control group and treatment group.
 The control group sees the current version, and the treatment group sees the new version with the change.
 The only difference between the two is the feature we want to test.
 Then we track a key metric — like click-through rate or sign-ups — to see if the new version leads to better results.
 If the difference is big enough, and it’s unlikely caused by chance, we can then confidently decide whether to roll out the new change.